resetcat/win-mouse-macro/README.md

 - delay

 ## Installation Instructions
-- Download the `win-mouse-macro.zip` file.
+- Download the `win-mouse-macro.zip` file from https://github.com/resetcat/win-mouse-macro/releases/tag/publish
 - Extract the contents to a desired location.
 - Run `setup` to start the application.